LACMIP/emu/docs/_documentation/digitizing.md

 - In EMu’s Locations module, search: _Level 3_ = cabinet # & _Level 4_ = drawer #
 <img src="{{ site.baseurl }}/assets/images/digitizing_relocating1.png" alt="" width="700"/>{: .align-center}
 - Open the record for the drawer and navigate to the Notes tab.
-- Begin (or continue) a list of trays in the drawer that are ready for cataloging in this format: “YYYY MM DD - YourName”
+- Begin (or continue) a list of trays in the drawer that are ready for cataloging in this format: “Tray ID - Localities”, e.g. "SW1 - 10331, 22470".
-- If you identified multiple trays from the same drawer on the same day, add a letter to the date on the worksheet and in EMu.
 <img src="{{ site.baseurl }}/assets/images/digitizing_relocating2.png" alt="" width="700"/>{: .align-center}

 Leave the digitization worksheet in the tray when you return it to the collection.